 For those of you looking for help managing narcolepsy, Modalert (also known as modafinil) is a common prescription medication.

-However; there is quite a bit of information you should understand about the medication before you use it.
-If you are looking for more information drugs such as Modalert and others, Drugs Bank is a reliable source.
+However, there is quite a bit of information you should understand about the medication before using it.
+If you are looking for more information on drugs such as Modalert and others, Drugs Bank is a reliable source.

-Furthermore, college students have found Modalert effective in helping to study for exams and increasing the amount of work they can finish when on a deadline, but the recreational use of Modalert is not proven completely safe.
+College students have found Modalert effective in helping to study for exams and increasing the amount of work they can finish when on a deadline, but the recreational use of Modalert is not proven completely safe.